 These are the types of people who often need help around the house and are more apt to hire domestic workers.

 From there, it’s all about building relationships.
-It’s vital to stay in touch with your customers, writes Matthew King, co-owner of TR King Insurance Marketing.
-Even seemingly unimportant small talk can reveal issues they may be facing and provide clues as to how you can best serve them.
+It’s vital to stay in touch with your customers and even seemingly unimportant small talk can reveal issues they may be facing and provide clues as to how you can best serve them.

 Perhaps you have a customer who’s been buying homeowners insurance from you for years.
 They mention that they’ve recently had a baby and hired a nanny to assist with caregiving.
 That would be the perfect time to ask whether they’re fully covered in the event that the nanny becomes injured on the job.

 You could mention some of the options available such as workers’ compensation and state unemployment insurance to ensure they’re fully covered.
-And because modern insurance consumers thrive on knowledge and trust, it’s important to provide them with educational materials to help them understand, says the team at business voice recordings platform Snap Recordings.
+And because modern insurance consumers thrive on knowledge and trust, it’s important to provide them with educational materials to help them understand.

 Pointing them to a blog post about insuring domestic workers, a video about coverage options or offering a brochure featuring policy cost comparisons are just a few ideas of how you can help your customers obtain additional knowledge.